THE

 But as their bond deepens, Leary starts to see the cracks:

-"Hollingshead isn’t giving me LSD out of love.
+"Hollingshead isn’t giving me LSD to enlighten me.
 It's a compulsion.
 He has to do it.
-He needs me to feel the weight of his own cosmic and terrifying loneliness.”
+He's needs me to carry the weight of the same tragic and cosmic loneliness he's drowning in.”

-To stabilize Hollingshead and anchor his own fragile awakening, he recruits his devoted assistant, Dr. Richard Alpert: a Harvard misfit with a bottomless trust fund and his own desperate need to be loved.
+To stabilize Hollingshead and his own fragile awakening, Leray brings in his assistant, Dr. Richard Alpert:a Harvard misfit with a bottomless trust fund and an equally bottomless need to be loved.

 Dr. Richard Alpert

-Now complete—a madman, a messiah, and a misfit—the trio persuades the Harvard Board to let them test the drug on Leary's grad students.
+Now complete — a madman, a messiah, and a misfit — the trio persuades the Harvard Board approving trials on Leary’s graduate students.

 The counterculture revolution has officially begun.

-Spreading their psychedelic gospel, the trio become both rockstars and pariahs in equal measure.
+As they preach their psychedelic gospel across campus, the trio become both rockstars and pariahs in equal measure.

-But when they break Harvard's cardinal rule by giving LSD to undergrads, a serious no-no, outrage erupts.
-Parents flip out.
+But when they break Harvard's cardinal rule by giving LSD to undergrads, outrage erupts.
+Parents rage.
 The press circles.
+And they are cast out of the proverbial Garden of Eden they thought they ruled.

-Now branded dangerous radicals, they land in the crosshairs of the U.S. government.
+Now branded dangerous radicals, they land squarely in the crosshairs of the U.S. government.

-MK-Ultra, the CIA’s secret program weaponizing LSD for mind control, has no patience for wildcards.
-It needs silence and Hollingshead is loud.
-They see him as the biggest threat and the weakest link.
+MK-Ultra — the CIA’s secret program weaponizing LSD for mind control — has no patience for wildcards.
+And Hollingshead is both the loudest voice and the weakest link.

-They put him at the very top of their watchlist.
+They put him at the top of their watchlist.

-How much is one man willing to sacrifice to save his glorious revolution?
+And now the real question becomes: how much is one man really willing to sacrifice to save his revolution?

 His little girl, Vanessa